Thursday, 28th July 2011

 As always, squaddie humour was near the surface, whatever the mission or the dangers.

-Captain ‘Mac’ McKenzie, an experienced thirty-year-old, would have been the first man in, leading from the front.
+Captain ‘Mac’ MacKenzie, an experienced thirty-year-old, would be the first man in, leading from the front.
 He’d completed several successful covert operations since joining the elite unit.
-Mac’s support men were Cpl Pete Lennard and Cpl Richie Tiernan, both in their mid-twenties and on their first covert mission with the Special Air Service.
+Mac’s support men were Corporal (Cpl) Pete Lennard and Cpl Richie Tiernan, both in their mid-twenties and on their third covert mission with the Special Air Service (SAS).
 The three men had gained entry to the compound and the house without engaging any sentries, so hopefully, any who were indoors would be easily overcome.

-Thirty seconds after the side door closed, the six sentries who’d been casually patrolling the grounds in pairs, ran forward to assemble at the front gate.
-Simultaneously, a military truck rolled quietly past Victor’s location without lights, stopped briefly at the gates of the presidential house and compound.
-It departed quietly when the men were aboard, and when the vehicle passed Victor’s hiding place again, the engine revs were low, and no lights were showing.
+Thirty seconds after the side door closed, the six sentries who’d been casually patrolling the grounds in pairs ran forward to assemble at the front gate.
+Simultaneously, a military truck rolled quietly past Victor’s location without lights and stopped briefly at the gates of the presidential house and compound.
+It departed when the sentries were aboard, and when the vehicle passed Victor’s hiding place again, the engine revs were low, and no lights were showing.

 “What the fuck—” Victor’s whispered expletive stopped short as he parted his lips and listened for any recognisable sounds.
 He knew that at this distance, he wouldn’t hear the sound of his team’s suppressed weapons within the building, but he might discern something out of the ordinary.

-He saw a dark-coloured vehicle creep forward from the west side of the building which is where he knew a spacious garage was situated.
-His next thought was that the team had decided to head for the exfiltration rendezvous in style, but no, Mac wouldn’t allow such a thing.
+He saw one man run along the front of the building, and then a dark-coloured vehicle creep forward from the west side of the building, which is where he knew a spacious garage was situated.
+His next thought was that the team had decided to head for the exfiltration rendezvous in style, but no, surely Mac wouldn’t allow it.

-The vehicle was a dark-coloured pick-up which crept along beside the inner perimeter wall without lights showing.
+The vehicle was a 4×4 pickup that moved slowly along the inside of the compound wall, with no lights showing.
 It stopped briefly at the gate, and three men ran the short distance from the front of the house to board the vehicle.
 They were not Victor’s colleagues.
 Like the military truck before it, the 4×4 drove quietly away from the compound, still without lights, along the road to pass Victor’s location.

 It stopped a few metres away, the engine idling, while the front passenger got out holding a small illuminated device, possibly a mobile phone.
 He had a machine gun slung from his shoulder, draped across his front, and he wore a sidearm in a holster.

-Victor’s head was buzzing with possible scenarios, and when the correct one occurred to him, the night was illuminated with flashes of rapid, massive explosions.
-For a few seconds, he stared in disbelief at the remnants of the perimeter wall, the pile of rubble that had once been a mansion, and the large outdoor pool in which debris was still falling.
+Victor squinted as he stared at the man, but he failed to recognise him, and his head buzzed with possible scenarios.
+As confusion gave way to realisation, the night filled with flashes of light and the sound of explosions.
+For a few seconds, he stared in disbelief at the remnants of the perimeter wall, the pile of rubble that had once been a mansion, and the large outdoor pool into which debris was still splashing.

-The armed passenger said, “Let’s go, boys,” betraying an American accent from the Deep South.
-He jumped in again, saying.
-“Hit it, Canon.”
+The armed passenger said, “Job done, guys,” betraying an American accent from the Deep South.
+As he jumped into the vehicle again, he said, “Hit it, Canon.”

-Five minutes after the destruction of the house, and having seen no movement, Victor set off, jogging on a bearing to the pick-up point 10 kilometres away.
+Five minutes after the destruction of the house, and having seen no movement, Victor broke radio silence to contact the team, but his whispered calls went unanswered.
+He had to accept that they had been killed, so following the procedure for such an outcome, he set off, jogging on a bearing to the pick-up point 10 kilometres across undulating, arid countryside.
 As the rest of the team had done, he wore minimal webbing to carry ammunition, a simple first-aid kit, water, and basic dry rations in case of an emergency.
-His conscience was heavy, but he breathed easily, carrying his rifle across his chest as he progressed in the undulating countryside.
-Using no more than the light from the moon and stars, he recognised the rendezvous and ran on until he was within a few hundred metres.
+His conscience was heavy, but he breathed easily, carrying his rifle across his chest as he progressed.
+Using no more than the light from the moon, he recognised the rendezvous and ran on until he was within a few hundred metres.
 He dropped to one knee and caught his breath as he looked around—no activity.

 He checked his watch—19.38hrs.
 It would be twenty-two more minutes before the exfiltration chopper would arrive, but at least he’d be ready to run forward so they could get airborne again rapidly.
 Anger and frustration were building steadily within him as he waited.
 He had been on other dangerous missions with Mac, and the man had proved worthy of respect.
 It was gut-wrenching that his life should end in such a way.
 Mac had often said he wasn’t afraid of dying in action, as long as he was firing his weapon at the enemy.

 “Bastards!”
-Victor whispered, grieving the loss of such a fine soldier, colleague, and friend, and also the loss of Pete and Richie, two young men who’d made the grade to wear the winged dagger cap badge, but had died on their first mission abroad.
+Victor whispered, grieving the loss of such a fine soldier, colleague, and friend, and also the loss of Pete and Richie, two young men who’d made the grade to wear the winged dagger cap badge, but had died on only their third mission abroad.

 As the minutes ticked away, Victor considered the name he’d heard earlier.
 He recalled a man called Canon in ‘The Regiment’ as the SAS was known to its members.
-Sgt Billy ‘Canon’ Ball had been a good man on many missions but had been ousted six months earlier for bringing the name of the Special Air Service into disrepute.
-He was a small, muscular man, and after starting a brawl in a bar, he’d next tackled the police officers who’d attended the incident.
+Sgt Billy ‘Canon’ Ball had been a good man on many missions but had been ousted from the unit six months earlier for bringing the name of the SAS into disrepute.
+He was a muscular man of average height, and after starting a brawl in a bar, he next tackled the police officers who’d attended the incident.
 There was no place in The Regiment for a hothead, however good he might be at the job.
+Could it have been the same Canon, now working for a rogue outfit of mercenaries?

 Victor had difficulty trying to focus because his thoughts continually returned to how the ground had shaken under him when the huge building and wall disappeared amidst smoke and flame.
-The mission had been straightforward.
-The Syrian president was reported to have secretly evacuated his palace with his family to live in the large house a few kilometres away, guarded by a small group of his elite household guards.
+The mission had been straightforward, so how could it have ended so tragically?

-The SAS team were to be dropped the night before, remain in the woodland location, observe for twenty-four hours and then go in and eliminate the dictator before he could flee the country in a chartered jet, avoiding any subsequent trial for the genocide of thousands of his own people.
+The SAS team were to be dropped the night before their attack, to remain in the woodland location, observe for twelve hours and then go in and eliminate the dictator before he could flee the country in a chartered jet, avoiding any subsequent trial for the genocide of thousands of his own people.

-Two aspects of the mission that none of the team liked were the short notice and having to depend on local intel regarding the target and the location.
+Two aspects of the mission that none of the team liked were the short notice and the need to rely on local intel about the target and its location.
 The men had performed a rehearsal under the cover of darkness but could not confirm the target’s presence with a sighting.
-They only knew he slept upstairs in a central room, keeping away from any corners of the building.
+They only knew he apparently slept upstairs in a central room, keeping away from any corners of the building.

 Was the Syrian president and his family ever in the building, or was this all part of some deeper deception plan?

-The lives of the SAS team were too high a price for such a plan, but it seemed that someone had condoned it.
-In the original plan before leaving the UK, Captain MacKenzie had suggested that all four of them would go into the compound.
-It was only when they were on the ground that the men discussed the scenario.
-Mac revised his decision and asked Victor to take on the external support and observation role.
-The change of plan had saved Victor’s life, and left a witness.
+The lives of an SAS team were a high price as a decoy, but it seemed that someone had condoned it.
+Before leaving the UK, Captain MacKenzie had suggested that all four of them enter the compound.
+It was only when they were on the ground and performed a recce that the men discussed the scenario again.
+Mac revised his earlier decision and asked Victor to take on the external support and observation role.
+The change of plan had saved Victor’s life, and crucially, had left a witness.

-As tough as the man was, it was heartbreaking to see Mac, Pete and Richie killed that way—a fine officer, and two young men with bright futures ahead of them in The Regiment.
+As tough as the man was, it was heartbreaking to see Mac, Pete, and Richie killed that way—a fine officer, and two young men with bright futures ahead of them in The Regiment.
+Each time Victor tried to marshal his thoughts, the loss of the team came to the surface.

-“When I find them, those four bastards are gonna beg me to kill them.”
-Victor wasn’t known for letting his emotions show during operations like this, but the loss of his colleagues was gnawing at him.
+“Those mercenary bastards are gonna beg me to kill them.”
+Victor was known for not allowing his emotions to show during missions, but the murder of his colleagues continued to gnaw at him.

 He checked his watch.
 20.03hrs.
 The exfiltration helicopter was late.

 “Come on, guys, for fuck’s sake.”
 He half-turned and looked around the horizon, not thinking he’d see navigation lights, but possibly the silhouette of a helicopter at low altitude, or he’d hear the low-frequency beat of rotor blades.
 As the minutes passed, a bad feeling was creeping into Victor’s thoughts.
-Strict radio silence had been another concern regarding the mission.
-The brief message via satellite had been agreed to keep the team abreast of the rebels’ advance, because they would likely kill anyone they found.
+Strict radio silence had been another concern regarding the mission, although Victor had broken that rule immediately after the explosions.
+The brief message earlier, via satellite, before the assault had been agreed to keep the team abreast of the rebels’ advance, because they would likely capture, torture and kill anyone they found.
 That was the reason the timings were tight and had to be strictly observed.
 On successful mission completion, if the team failed to reach the RV within the 15-minute window, the helicopter would depart, leaving the men to their own devices to get out of the country.
+The operation should have been straightforward.

 Victor delayed any move until 20.30hrs, fifteen minutes after the cut-off time, but as the minutes had dragged, he’d considered his situation and options.
 He was alone and on foot.
 Lebanon was 80 km west, and Iraq was 140 km east, but neither option was acceptable.
 Turkey was over 400 km north, so while a valid option, not ideal because of the distance.
 Israel and Jordan were equidistant at 50 km to the southwest and south, respectively.